SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 # Non Helm Installation

-This document has instructions for setting up collection with FluentD, FluentBit, and Prometheus.
+This document has instructions for setting up collection with Fluentd, FluentBit, and Prometheus.

 <!-- TOC -->